Tag Archives: International Drama

 She begins a secret life as a prostitute in a posh home, only working in the afternoons, to avoid being found out.
 She has no regrets but is apprehensive about the clients she meets.

 Throughout the film, Severine has secret fantasies about being kept in bondage and enduring various other sexual humiliations.
-All the while, the question asked is “Is this all Severine’s fantasy or reality”?
+All the while, the question is, “Is this all Severine’s fantasy or reality?”
 Or perhaps merely a portion is.

 The audience wonders.

 Do we feel sorry for the character of Severine?
 Not.
-One could make the argument she is spoiled and selfish, but she is not evil, but rather confused.
+One could argue that she is spoiled and selfish, but she is not evil; she is somewhat confused.
 She is quite polite, and Deneuve fills her with kindness and even an angelic spirit.

-One cannot despise her even though on the surface one might be tempted to.
+One cannot despise her, even though on the surface one might be tempted to.
 What right does this woman have to rebuff her husband in place of sleazy clients?
-One particularly volatile client becomes obsessed with Severine and stalks her, going so far as exacting violence against her husband.
+One particularly volatile client becomes obsessed with Severine and stalks her, going so far as to exact violence against her husband.

-Many shots of gorgeous Paris are used by Bunuel, including the famed Arc de Triomphe and many other interesting streets and sights, which is a treat for fans of culture.
+Buñuel uses many shots of gorgeous Paris, including the famed Arc de Triomphe and other interesting streets and sights, which is a treat for culture fans.
 The use of these exteriors goes a long way to ensure that the film is clearly “French” from a visual perspective.

-Certainly, in 1967, the sexual revolution was in full swing and Belle De Jour epitomized the revolution of the times.
+Indeed, in 1967, the sexual revolution was in full swing, and Belle De Jour epitomized the revolution of the times.
 Yet, it does not feel dated or reduced to a film “of its time”.

-I find it more a character study than a genre film as Severine is an interesting study.
+I find it more of a character study than a genre film, as Severine is an interesting study.

 Belle De Jour challenges the viewer with an intense yet subtle story of a woman conflicted with sexual desire and repression- a film open to much interpretation and discussion.